Bell Internet: Hardware

 As of November 2021, the Home Hub 4000 is Bell's newest modem, for Internet and Fibe TV customers on different types of Plans.

-Services
+Service offerings

 While Bell Internet mostly sells digital subscriber line (DSL) service, they also offer dial-up service to businesses and grandfathered residential customers.
 This legacy technology uses a telephone modem to provide Internet access.

 Digital Subscriber Line (DSL)

 Bell's digital subscriber line (DSL) services are based on ADSL, ADSL2+ and VDSL2 technology.
 The main differences in both equipments vary from the speed of signal, its length and its ability to overcome the noise of a phone line.
 Except for very few grandfathered customers, Bell has monthly data transfer limits for all of their tiered Internet services.
 Both downloads and uploads count towards the limit.
 The following Bell Internet services are only available in Ontario and Quebec, and availability varies by region.
 Fibe services can only be used where fibre-to-the-neighbourhood (FTTN) technology is deployed.
 This currently includes urban Hamilton, Montreal, Ottawa and Toronto as well as most major cities around GTA.
 Non-FTTN regions offer two plans: Bell Internet and Bell Internet Plus.

 Bell has simplified its DSL lineup to offer only two traditional plans and five FTTN plans.